International School of Management Excellence

 International School of Management Excellence (ISME) is a business school in India.
 The institute is located in Bangalore and was founded in 2006 by K. G. Garg.
 ISME is privately-held and run by NVT Quality Education Trust.
 The institution is approved by All India Council for Technical Education and has academic partnership with University of North Carolina, USA, Thunderbird School of Management, Arizona State University, USA, FHWS, Germany, University of New Castle, Australia, Singapore Institute of Management, Singapore, MDIS, Singapore.

+This business school has set up an International Advisory Council for student exchanges, global faculty engagement, and research collaborations.

 History and overview

 International School of Management Excellence was founded by K. G. Garg and established by NVT Quality Education Trust in 2006, in Bangalore.
 The governing body is NVT Quality Educational Trust, part of NVT Group.

 NVT Group is a professional certification, training and consulting service organization from 1995 and operates in India, South East Asia and Middle East.
 NVT Group also has founded National Public School, Whitefield & East, Bangalore.
 The Chairman of NVT Group is K. G. Garg, an alumnus of IIT Roorkee, and the Directors of ISME are Nitin Garg, an alumnus of IIT Bombay and Carnegie Mellon University, Vivek Garg, an alumnus of Purdue University, Tanuj Garg, an alumnus of Wharton Business School and Pallavi Jain, an alumnus of Wharton Business School.